ggcarvalho/ggcarvalho.github.io/content/posts/montecarlo.md

 <a href="/img/posts/montecarlo/all.png" target="_blank"><img src="/img/posts/montecarlo/all.png"  alt="Sharpen" style="width:45%; margin:1%"></a>
 </div>

+You need to appreciate the fact that each path taken by the index level is an actual possible path, and the option price is calculated by taking every possibility into account.

 Second, we want to see the frequency of the simulated index levels at the end of the simulation period.

 <div style= "text-align:center">
 <a href="/img/posts/montecarlo/end_hist.png" target="_blank"><img src="/img/posts/montecarlo/end_hist.png"  alt="Sharpen" style="width:50%; margin:1%"></a>